dougsland/bz-query/README.md

     + [Setting env](#setting-env)
     + [Query Networking Bugs Script](#query-networking-bugs-script)

-This is quick notes page as reference for using `bugzilla-cli` command line and [python-bugzilla project](https://github.com/python-bugzilla/python-bugzilla).
+This is quick notes page as reference for using `bugzilla-cli` command line.
+`bugzilla-cli` is based on [python-bugzilla project](https://github.com/python-bugzilla/python-bugzilla) which we will
+use for some `specific queries` as well.

 ## First Steps
 First, generate the `api key` to communicate with bugzilla using `python-bugzilla` module.